Health Spotlight | The new no-rehab wrist replacement

 The new no rehab wrist replacement

-INDIANAPOLIS (WISH) — Wrists — they can move any which way.
+(WISH) — Wrists can move any which way.
 They’re made up of 10 small bones, and three joints.

 “The wrist joint is composed of the radiocarpal joint, which is the wrist that goes back and forth, but people don’t realize that the other half of the joint is this joint,” said John Fernandez, hand and wist specialist.